Asking for oxygen

 Oxygen for children

-On our international routes children over the age of two or who weigh more than 13kg (29lb or 2 stone 1lb), can either use the standard cannulae or bring their own paediatric cannulae.
+Children over the age of two or who weigh more than 13kg (29lb or 2 stone 1lb), can either use the standard cannulae or bring their own paediatric cannulae.
 The oxygen cylinders have a 'fir tree' style connector and accept all sizes of oxygen tubing.

 Unfortunately, we’re unable to fly infants under the age of two years old or who weigh less than 13kg (29lb or 2 stone 1lb) if they require Virgin Atlantic’s oxygen.
 This is because they are not able to activate the oxygen’s pulse dose system.
 However, portable oxygen concentrators can be used onboard, providing clearance for the device has been obtained by our Special Assistance department.